 The company received compliments from the engineering firm.
 Gansert says, “StormTrap responded quickly and went through multiple rounds of revisions with us to make sure the system would work with the parking garage design.”

 A section of downtown Denver, near the intersection of I-25 and I-70, is being redeveloped.
 The site previously had brick and concrete warehouses.
 The entire area was impervious before the new construction.
 The project will be constructed over the next few years.
-The contractor is M.A.
+The general contractor is M.A.
 Mortenson Company and the contractor carrying out the site work is Belair Sitework Services.

 Two of the buildings are under construction now.
 An entertainment venue (amphitheater) and a retail/office building are connected by an underground parking garage.
 Some private roads interior to the site are being built and new utilities—including gas, electric, water, and storm and sanitary sewer—are being constructed.
 The site is about 14 acres.
 Future development will include a hotel, more retail and office space, and some residential elements.

 S. A. Miro is a Denver-based structural and civil engineering firm.
 They were chosen for engineering design for this project.
 Taylor R. Rohde, PE, senior project engineer for S. A. Miro, says that there are several challenges with this project, including the following:

 - Accommodating other utilities that needed to be installed in the same area as the detention systems